rsinger86/drf-access-policy/README.md

 Additionally, we have some logic in the `scope_queryset` method for filtering which models are visible to the current user.
 Here, we want users to only see published articles, unless they are an editor, in which case they case see articles with any status.
 You have to remember to call this method from the view, so I'd suggest reviewing this as part of a security audit checklist.

-# Example #2: Function-Based Views
+# Example #2: Policy for Function-Based View

 You can also you policies with function-based views.
 The action to reference in your policy statements is the name of the function.
 You can also bundle multiple functions into the same policy as the example below shows.